kaspermeerts/zigzagelectrons/README.md

+# Zig-zag electrons
-# Diffraction and interference with run-and-tumble particles
+## Diffraction and interference with run-and-tumble particles

 For more information, check out our paper at [arxiv:2106.XXXXX [physics.comp-ph]](https://arxiv.org/abs/2106.XXXXX)